PFayoux/nodejs-knowledge/esm.md

   export const error = (message) => log(message, levels.error)
 ```

-This is what we call the "named export" in ESM, and this is what is done in Common.js.
+This is what we call the "named export" in ESM, and this is what is done in CommonJS.

-ECMAScript introduce another type of export called "default export" which doesn't exist in Common.js.
+ECMAScript introduce another type of export called "default export" which doesn't exist in CommonJS.

 ```javascript
 const debug = (message) => log(message, levels.debug)